bob-fornal/work-notes/AWS/CDA/AWS-Monitoring-and-Auditing.md

 ## Alarms are used to trigger notifications for any metric

-* Alarms can go to Auto Scaling, EC2 Actions, SNS notifications
+* Alarms can go to Auto Scaling, EC2 Actions, SNS notifications.
-* Various options (sampling, %, max, min, etc...)
+* Various options (sampling, %, max, min, etc...).

-* Alarm States:
+Alarm States:

-> OK
+* OK

-> INSUFFICIENT_DATA
+* INSUFFICIENT_DATA

-> ALARM
+* ALARM

 Period:

-> Length of time in seconds to evaluate the metric
+* Length of time in seconds to evaluate the metric.

-> High resolution custom metrics: can only choose 10 sec or 30 sec
+* High resolution custom metrics: can only choose 10 sec or 30 sec.

-## AWS CloudWatch Logs
+#### AWS CloudWatch Logs

 Applications can send logs to CloudWatch using the SDK